What are Facilities and Administrative Costs?

 How to Calculate F&A (Indirect)

 The University expects the full F&A cost rate to be used on all sponsored projects.
 Some sponsors such as Foundations and private industries have written policies that limit or exclude full indirect costs.
-The University will accept these rates when the written policy is provided, and attached to the Indirect Cost Waiver which has been approved and signed by the College’s Dean prior to the proposal submittal to OSP.
-In unusual circumstances, the PI can obtain a waiver for F&A costs from the Vice Provost for Research and Graduate Studies.
+The University will accept these rates when the written policy is provided, and attached to the Indirect Cost Waiver which has been approved and signed by the College’s Dean prior to the proposal being submitted to OSP.
 The waiver request is to be made when a proposal is submitted to the funding agency: F&A Exemption Form

 The Facilities and Administrative (F&A) rates contained herein are for use on grants, contracts and/or other agreements issued or awarded to the University of Alaska (UA) by all Federal Agencies of the United States of America, in accordance with the cost principles mandated by 2 CFR 220.
 These are shall be used for forward pricing and billing purposes for UA's Fiscal Year (FY) 2014.
 This rate agreement supersedes all previous rate agreements/determinations.CESU projects F&A Rates